SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Migrating from Selenium 1.0
 ---------------------------
-For those who already have test suites writting using Selenium 1.0, we have provided tips on how to migrate your existing code to Selenium 2.0.
+For those who already have test suites written using Selenium 1.0, we have provided tips on how to migrate your existing code to Selenium 2.0.
 Simon Stewart, the lead developer for Selenium 2.0, has written an article on migrating from Selenium 1.0.
 We've included this as an appendix.